Wittenberg: History

-The use of dogs to attack POW's was criticised by American Ambassador James W. Gerard in his book "Four Years in Germany".
+The use of dogs to attack P.O.W.'s was mentioned and criticised by the United States Ambassador to Germany from 1913 to 1917, James W. Gerard.
+His book of the era was later produced by the Hollywood motion pictures industry as a silent film "My Four Years in Germany", in 1918.

 Unlike many other historic German cities during World War II, Wittenberg's town centre was spared destruction during the conflict.
-The Allies agreed not to bomb Wittenberg, though fighting took place in the town, with bullet pock-marks visible on the statues of Luther and Melanchthon at the market square – or so the popular version of the town's history goes.
-In actuality, the Luther statue was not even present in the town square during much of the war, but in storage at Luther Brunnen, a roadhouse a few kilometres north of the town.
+The Allies agreed not to bomb Wittenberg, though fighting took place in the town, with bullet pock-marks visible on the statues of Luther and Melanchthon in the market square – or so the popular version of the town's history goes.
+In actual fact the Luther statue was not even present in the town square during much of the war but in storage at Luther Brunnen, a roadhouse a few kilometres north of the town.